 Done, coupled with an Ironic Echo, when McClane steals the bike of a shoplifting kid.

-Done again (And Lampshaded and Played With) when McClane trades up from his Gremlin by stealing a Mercedes on the expressway.
-Zeus points out how pissed the other driver must be, until McClane reminds him that Zeus forgot his bar of gold in the Gremlin's back seat.
+Done again (And Lampshaded and Played With) when McClane trades up from his Yugo by stealing a Mercedes on the expressway.
+Zeus points out how pissed the other driver must be, until McClane reminds him that Zeus forgot his bar of gold in the Yugo's back seat.

 In Octopussy, Bond steals the car of a woman in a phone booth in order to get to an American airbase in Germany in time to stop a warhead from detonating.
 He was hoping to call the base, but the woman beat him to the booth.
 This actually backfires on him rather badly, as by the time he actually reaches the airbase there's an APB out for him.
 The MP guarding the gate was already less than impressed with 007's frantic demands to see the commander, and the arrival of several German police cars didn't help his credibility.

 In Quantum of Solace, a guy on a motorbike starts yelling at Bond after nearly hitting him, only for Bond to knock him away and steal the bike.